CCrashZer0/LianYuWriteup/LianYu.md

 ![Hint2](images/Hint2.png "Hint2")
 Our hit is "In numbers".
 After digging around on the internet a bit I was able to find the  [SecLists](https://github.com/danielmiessler/SecLists) repo maintained by Daniel Miessler, Jason Haddix, and g0tmi1k.
 So I quickly did a git clone of the repository and decided to use one of the Fuzzing word list in combnation with GoBuster.
-Commad: `gobuster dir -u http://$ip/island -t 40 -w /usr/share/dirbuster/wordlists/SecLists/Fuzzing/4-digits-0000-9999.txt`
+Command: `gobuster dir -u http://<ip>/island -t 40 -w /usr/share/dirbuster/wordlists/SecLists/Fuzzing/4-digits-0000-9999.txt`
 <br>

 ![2100](images/2100.png "2100")